 $ContentLibraryVMTemplate = "TestVM-01-CL-Template"

-New-VM -Name $NewVMName -ContentLibraryItem (Get-ContentLibraryItem $ContentLibraryVMTemplate) (Get-Folder $VMCVMFolder) -ResourcePool (Get-ResourcePool $VMCResourcePool) -Datastore (Get-Datastore $VMCDatastore)
+New-VM -Name $NewVMName -ContentLibraryItem (Get-ContentLibraryItem $ContentLibraryVMTemplate) -Location (Get-Folder $VMCVMFolder) -ResourcePool (Get-ResourcePool $VMCResourcePool) -Datastore (Get-Datastore $VMCDatastore)

 Managing VMs with NSX-T